jsbots/AutoFish/README.md

 9. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
    - Avoid any red colors in the "Fishing zone" except the red feather of the bobber.
    - Initially the bot will make a preliminary check for red colors before casting, if it finds any, **it will show you where exactly it ran into the reddish color by moving your cursor to the place**.
-   - After casting the bot will make 3 attempts to find the bobber, if it fails it will stop the application.
-It mostly means that the fishing zone isn't good enough.
+   - The bot will make 3 attempts to cast and find the bobber (you can change this number in the "Advanced Settings"), if it fails it will stop the application.
 10. Don't use your keyboard and mouse while the bot is working.
 11. You can press **'space'** to **stop the bot**.

 **Additional:**

-- If the bot can't find a bobber at all, decrease "Threshold" value. (e.g. 20 -> 10)
+- If the bot can't find a bobber, decrease "Threshold" value. (e.g. 20 -> 10)
 - If the bot can't pass the preliminary checks for red colors, increase "Threshold" value (e.g. 20 -> 30)
 - If you play on Classic/Vanilla/TBC and want to use lures:
   - Your character window should be assigned to default 'c' key, bot opens it and applies lures to your fishing pole.
   - Your UI scale should be set to default.
+- Don't use **Like a human** option if you use more than one window: because of the slow mouse movement some of the bots might not catch up.
+- Don't fish near other players, the bot might confuse their bobber for yours.
 - You can turn off all the "sleeping" and random values to make the bot work 2-3 times faster.

 ## Fishing Zone :dart: